-Creative exploration of an expressive medium requires the mastery of both practical and theoretical skills, while stimulating imaginative reflection and problem solving.
-Students completing the CP requirement will demonstrate
+Creative exploration of an expressive medium requires sustained engagement with, and production of, an art form.
+Students completing the CP requirement will

-- understanding of the appropriate use of the tools and techniques specific to a creative - an ability to participate in perceptive, responsible critique with their peers; - sustained engagement with aesthetic, technical conceptual, and challenges of performing or creating art.
+- work in a sustained way with the tools and techniques specific to a creative medium; - participate in perceptive, responsible critique with instructors and/or peers; - engage with the conceptual, aesthetic, and technical challenges of performing or creating art.